 Access to the Island –

 There is still no access to Long Beach Island.
-If you hear that someone was on – it is likely they were First Responders or special teams escorted on to specific projects to protect health and safety.
+If you hear that someone was on – they were likely First Responders or special teams escorted on to specific projects to protect health and safety.
 I heard in the Tuckerton Acme that a few employees were escorted over for a few hours to pull the perishable food.
-They were not granted general access and were only permitted to clear food to prevent a new health hazard.
-Please, encourage everyone you know to be patient – we need to wait and we will be permitted re-entry in a planned and organized manner.
+They were not granted public access and were only permitted to clear food to prevent a new health hazard.
+Please, encourage everyone you know to be patient – we need to wait and be permitted re-entry in a planned and organized manner.

 New Nor’easter? –

-Hurricane Sandy and Long Beach Island NJ has impacted us all.
-While the priority is now on safety we can not help but think of what will happen in the future with the LBI real estate market and the summer industry of Long Beach Island.
+Hurricane Sandy and Long Beach Island, NJ have impacted us all.
+While the priority is now on safety, we can not help but think of what will happen in the future with the LBI real estate market and the summer industry of Long Beach Island.
 Please stay safe and contact me with any questions.

 By : Nathan Colmer | The Van Dyk Group